 Sadly, this is where the mood of the story turns dark and the plot of the book starts to feel dodgy and deceptive.
 The ensuing sections comb over some of the many suspicious details of Browder's tale.
-We'll subsequently revisit some of these in chapter 5, as more details which Browder failed to mention came to light.

 Chapter 18: "Fifty percent"